hermannhueck/free-monad-app/README.md

-# Designing and Implementing an App with Free Monads
+# Designing and Implementing an App with Free Monads using Cats